bulletmark/edir/README.md

   -g, --git         do "git mv" instead of "mv" and "git rm" instead of "rm" --git-auto        apply --git option automatically if invoked from within a
                     git repository
-  -G, --no-git      negate the -g/--git/-G/--git-auto options -d, --dirnames    edit given directory names directly, not their contents -F, --files       only show files
+  -G, --no-git      negate the -g/--git/--git-auto options -d, --dirnames    edit given directory names directly, not their contents -F, --files       only show files
   -D, --dirs        only show directories
   -L, --nolinks     ignore all symlinks

 Note you can set default starting arguments in ~/.config/edir-flags.conf.
-The negation options allow you to temporarily override the defaults.
+The negation options allow you to temporarily override your defaults.
 ```

 ## Embed in Ranger File Manager